How can we make diffusion models fast enough for real-time interactive applications?

 Diffusion models and flow-based methods have revolutionized generative learning in the visual domain, setting new standards for image, video, and 3D content creation.
 However, as the field shifts toward interactive applications—such as real-time editing, world models, and embodied AI—the need for low-latency feedback has become critical.
 Currently, the high computational cost of iterative sampling hinders real-world deployment.
 While various acceleration techniques exist, the lack of a unified resource makes it difficult to bridge the gap between theory and practice.

 To address this challenge, this tutorial offers a practice-oriented course designed to equip researchers and practitioners with the tools to accelerate diffusion pipelines, supported by the open-source FastGen library.
 The curriculum covers three primary areas: general sampling acceleration, training-based distillation for efficient few-step samplers, and applications in video and interactive world models.
-The session will conclude with a panel discussion on open problems and the future of real-time diffusion.

-| 45 min |
+| 9:00-9:50 am |

 General Paradigms to Accelerating Diffusion Models Covering advanced differential equation solvers, low-dimensional latent diffusions, improved noising processes, and architecture-based accelerations. |